This post may contain affiliate links. Please read our disclosure policy.

 If you’ve never tried Fig Jam, you’re in for a lovely surprise.
 It’s not overly sweet and goes so well with both savory or dessert like recipes.
 It’s a staple on EVERY cheese board I make because it pairs perfectly with everything.

 Figs are a soft, sweet fruit with a thin skin and contains many small seeds inside.
 There are more than 850 kinds fig trees and they grow in warmer climates.
-The fruit can be eaten when ripe or when dried.
+They can be eaten when ripe or when dried.

 Figs are technically not a fruit, they’re actually inverted flowers.
 Fig trees don’t flower like other fruit trees.
 Their flowers bloom inside the pear-shaped pod, which later matures into the fruit we know and love.